antontarasenko/awesome-economics/readme.md

 * Simon and Blume, *Mathematics for Economists*
 * Stokey, Lucas, and Prescott, *Recursive Methods in Economic Dynamics*
 * Chiang and Wainwright, *Fundamental Methods of Mathematical Economics*
+* [Wolfram MathWorld](http://mathworld.wolfram.com/) - The Wikipedia for math.
+(Wikipedia itself is often a good reference.)

 ### Microeconomics